hahahaboo/configs/README.md

 ## To do list

-finish FDP config - im lazy on this client
+finish FDP config - im lazy on this

-finish Rice config - im lazy on this client

 make Moonlight config - wait for next update cuz the client seen like outdated